lbechberger/LearningPsychologicalSpaces/README.md

 - `-d` or `--directions_file`: If a path to a directions file (output of `filter_directions.py`) is given, then the given directions are also included into the plots.
 - `-c` or `--criterion`: If directions are plotted, the given criterion decides which ones are used.
 Defaults to `kappa`.
 Can also be set to `spearman`.

-#### 2.2.4 Checking for Convexity
+#### 2.2.4 Checking for Overlap

-The script `analyze_convexity.py` can be used to check whether the categories within the space are convex. *This is only applicable to the Shapes data set, as there are no categories in NOUN.*
+The script `analyze_overlap.py` can be used to check whether the categories within the space are non-overlapping. *This is only applicable to the Shapes data set, as there are no categories in NOUN.*

 The script iterates over all categories, builds a convex hull of the items belonging to this category and counts how many points from other categories lie within this convex hull.
 Each point that lies in the convex hull of a different concept is counted as one violation.
 The script outputs the number of violations for each category, together with an estimate of how many violations would be expected if points are randomly sampled from a uniform distribution, a normal distribution, or the overall set of given points.